nguyenhuynhdat/nguyenhuynhdat.github.io/lessons/m51-internet-apps-for-ubuntu-openbox.md

     * **Flashgot**: integrate downloads in Firefox with favourite download manager (more on this later with Uget) [https://addons.mozilla.org/en-US/firefox/addon/flashgot/](https://addons.mozilla.org/en-US/firefox/addon/flashgot/)

+    * **Print Edit**: "Allows editing of web page content while in Print Preview mode, prior to printing or saving as HTML or PDF.
+Compacts the layout and removes unwanted content such as adverts, sidebars and blank pages.
+Any element can be formatted, hidden or deleted."   [https://addons.mozilla.org/en-US/firefox/addon/print-edit/](https://addons.mozilla.org/en-US/firefox/addon/print-edit/)

 ### 2. Thunderbird as email client

 [https://www.mozilla.org/en-US/thunderbird/](https://www.mozilla.org/en-US/thunderbird/)

-Email manager help you to effective manage your email.
-If you are familiar with Microsoft Outlook then in Linux, a very competent alternative is Thunderbird.
+Email client help you to effectively manage your emails.
+If you are familiar with Microsoft Outlook, then in Linux, there is a very competent alternative, Thunderbird.
 ```
 sudo apt-get install thunderbird
 ```